nuts-foundation/nuts-use-case-profile-bgz-referral/README.md

 - This specification is developed and maintained by <<to do>>

 # Information standards
-- The content and structure of the information to be exchanged complies with the Functional Design Information Standard BgZ: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_MSZ_Informatiestandaard
+- The content and structure of the information to be exchanged complies with the Functioneel Ontwerp BgZ medisch-specialistische zorg 1.0: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_MSZ_Informatiestandaard
-- The structure of the data to be exchanged and the data interfaces to be used complies with the Technical Design Information Standard BgZ: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_2017_Technical_IG
+- The structure of the data to be exchanged and the data interfaces to be used comply with the BgZ medisch-specialistische zorg Technical Implementation Guide 1.0: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_2017_Technical_IG
+- Unstructured documents containing health information are exchanged using the MedMij FHIR Implementation Guide: PDF/A 3.0.37L https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2020.01/FHIR_PDFA#List_of_profiles

 # Permitted means of authentication of healthcare professionals
 In order to share data securely between different healthcare providers, cross-organizatonal authentication of healthcare professionals is essential.
 For this use case the following means of healthcare professionals are permitted: